Search This Blog

 Wassail Recipe

 I've begun a tradition of making wassail for certain events, all around midwinter, each year.
 Each time I make it, I look up several recipes to figure out what I should include, and then I pretty much wing it.
-This time, I'm writing down an approximate recipe to come back to.
-All the measurements are approximate - add things until your heart is happy.
+This time, I'm writing down a recipe to come back to.
+All the measurements are approximate guesses - add things until your heart is happy (or your crockpot is full).

 This tastes great, is super easy to make, and it makes the house smell amazing while it simmers.